OpenBB-finance/OpenBB/website/content/platform/usage/guides/api-keys.md

 ![Robinhood](https://user-images.githubusercontent.com/46355364/207838058-a2311632-6459-4cfd-bc0a-639ee3931574.png)

-After registering for an account, it can be added to the OpenBB SDK with:
+After registering for an account, it can be added to the OpenBB Platform with:

 ```console
 openbb.keys.rb(